 Luke Austin MRTPI, Senior Planner

-Luke is a Chartered Town Planner who brought seven years’ of Local Planning Authority experience to Whaleback.
+Luke is a Chartered Town Planner who brought seven years’ of local planning authority experience to Whaleback.
 His last role as Principal Planning Officer at Brighton & Hove City Council gives him excellent understanding and insight for projects in the city.
-He has a Masters Degree in Town Planning from the University of the West of England.
+He has a masters degree in Town Planning from the University of the West of England.

 • Luke works on a full range of development types and has extensive experience of major residential, commercial and purpose built student accommodation.
 Having grown up in a family of property developers, he understands the combined importance of quality and viability.
 His expertise and vision pave the way for developments that leave a lasting positive impact on communities and become a source of local pride.